Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Synchroniser.md

 # Synchroniser

-This Monobehaviour sychronises the Crowds simulation and the GameObjects in the scene.
+This Monobehaviour sychronises the Overcrowded simulation and the GameObjects in the scene.

 ## Inspector